Fabi281/Callsim/README.md

 To start the client either:

-- Open the CMD-Script in the "Executable"-Folder in the "client"-Folder
+- Run the CMD-Script in the "Executable"-Folder in the "client"-Folder
-- Open the Bash-Script in the "Executable"-Folder in the "client"-Folder
+- Run the Bash-Script in the "Executable"-Folder in the "client"-Folder
 - Open up a Terminal and execute "java -jar \<PathToFile>\client-1.0.0-shaded.jar"
 - [Mostly For Development] Open the "client"-Folder within the "client"-Folder as a Project using IntelliJ and setup a run configuration for the client